FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

 }
 ```

-To run it you will have to setup your environment.
+To run it you will have to first setup your environment.
 The flake in project's repository contains `devShell` section that provides the binaries required to run it.
-If you have [direnv integration](https://nixos.wiki/wiki/Flakes#Direnv_integration) setup you will just need to run following command:
+If you have [direnv integration](https://nixos.wiki/wiki/Flakes#Direnv_integration) one time setup you will just need to run following command:

 ```bash
 direnv allow
 ```

-And your shell will magically receive all the required binaries (tofu).
+And your shell will magically receive all the required binaries.
 To deploy the code run:

 ```bash